IBSim/VirtualLab/docs/source/examples.rst

 Task 3: Applying ERMES BC in Code_Aster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Next a transient simulation is performed by **Code_Aster** using the results from **ERMES**.
-Since this and the HTC data have already been generated there is no need to run these again.
+Next a thermal simulation is performed by **Code_Aster** using the results from **ERMES**.
+As it's the steady state we are interested in there is no need to run a transient simulation, reducing the computation time substantially.

+Since the HTC and **ERMES** data have already been generated there is no need to run these again.

 .. admonition:: Action
    :class: Action